Lab Members

 Current Graduate Students

 KATELYN SCHUMACHER: Landscape Genetics of the Northern Flying Squirrel in the Central Appalachians.
-Katelyn is using microsatellites to study the geographic distribution of genetic variation across the landscape in the mountains of the central Appalachians.
+Katelyn used mitochondrial DNA and microsatellites to study the geographic distribution of genetic variation of endangered populations of the northern flying squirrel in the Appalachian Mountains.
 Her work will be incorporated into reforestation plans for spruce and fir in the region.

 Katelyn at the tip of the World!

 KAI CURRY-LINDAHL: : Alpha and Beta Diversity in Mammals Along a Unique Elevational Gradient in the Tropical Andes of Ecuador.
-Kai is going to be using a camera-trap array to evaluate the biodiversity of large and medium-sized mammals along the steep elevational slope of Sumaco Volcano.
-He will be focusing on the mammalian community of the cloud forest, and will use his data along with that from the transitional forest of Wildsumaco to compare levels alpha diversity (species richness) and beta diversity (the turnover in the community composition from one elvation to another).
+Kai used camera-traps to evaluate the biodiversity of large and medium-sized mammals along the steep elevational slope of Sumaco Volcano.
+He focused on the mammalian community of the cloud forest, and is using his data along with that from the transitional forest of Wildsumaco to compare levels alpha diversity (species richness) and beta diversity (the turnover in the community composition from one elvation to another).

 Kai is originally from Belgium and spent time growing up in Sweden and the UK.
 He received his undergraduate degree from UNCW in 2010.